splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 * Insert a record to the MODEL table with the name of your model and a unique identifier, for example:  insert into MODEL (MODEL_ID,NAME,DESCRIPTION) values (2,'INSURANCE','Predict whether a customer has a caravan insurance policy');
 * Review the columns in your dataset and identify the column that is the label, identify if the column is CONTINUOUS or CATEGORICAL.
 If the column is a numeric column, please mark it as CONTINUOUS.
 * Create the insert statements MODEL_FEATURES table and if applicable the MODEL_FEATURE_CROSS table.
+* Create the insert statements for the entries in the MODEL_INPUTS table.
 * Call the stored procedure to create your model
 * Call the stored procedure to predict an outcome.